 This Braised Brisket Stew Recipe is the epitome of what I think of as a comfort food.
 It’s warm and cozy with fork-tender meat, and a sauce full of vegetables that have taken on its delicious flavor.
 The mere thought of cooking something slowly in the oven all day gets me excited!

-This is my favorite type of cooking.
+Making something like this beef brisket stew is my favorite type of cooking.
 I’m talking about cooking that is slow and that completely transforms food into something even more flavorful and delicious.
 This is what I think of as comfort food kind of cooking.

 You need to love flavor and cooking for this — and you need to have a considerable amount of available time.
 This is what I love do — which is why of course, I’m often cooking on the weekends!